smbct/AAN-reach/README.md

 - -g: reachability goal, for example "a=3"
 - -b: set a manual bound for the Bounded Model Checking
 - -d: debug level, between 0 and 2
+- -k_induction: apply k-induction technique to look for a bound, -b has to be specified
 - -h: show the help

 ### Examples